d12frosted/elpa-mirror/gnu/corfu-readme.txt

 ─────────────────

 1. Features
-2. Installation and Configuration
+2. Installation
+3. Key bindings
+4. Configuration
 ..
 1. Auto completion
 ..
 2. Completing in the minibuffer
 ..
 3. Completing in the Eshell or Shell
 ..
 4. Orderless completion
 ..
 5. TAB-only completion
 ..
 6. TAB-and-Go completion
 ..
+7. Expanding to the common candidate prefix with TAB
-7. Transfer completion to the minibuffer
+..
+8. Transfer completion to the minibuffer
-3. Key bindings
-4. Extensions
+5. Extensions
-5. Complementary packages
+6. Complementary packages
-6. Alternatives
+7. Alternatives
-7. Debugging Corfu
+8. Debugging Corfu
-8. Contributions
+9. Contributions

 [Vertico] <https://github.com/minad/vertico>